sjml/beschi/README.md

 By default, it prints to standard output, but you can also write to a file with an output flag like `--output ./Messages.cs`.

 From the input protocol file (detailed below), you get a code file that you can integrate to a project allowing you encode messages as compact and portable binary buffers.
-For example, I used it in a project where Unity, a Go server, and a web client were all passing data back and forth to each other.
-When the message format needed to change, it was just a matter of tweaking the protocol file and regenerating the language files, instead of having to do the painstaking and error-prone manual bit-packing and unpacking across multiple languages.
+For example, I used it in a project where a Unity game, a Go server, and a web client were all passing data back and forth to each other.
+When the message format needed to change, it was just a matter of tweaking the protocol and regenerating the language files, instead of having to do the painstaking and error-prone manual bit-packing and unpacking across multiple languages.

 ## Protocols

 The protocol files are written in [TOML](https://toml.io).
-There's [a fuller example in the test suite](test/_protocols/example.toml), but here's an annotated sample.
+There's [a fuller example in the test suite](https://github.com/sjml/beschi/tree/main/test/_protocols/example.toml), but here's an annotated sample.

 ```toml
 # the "meta" section only has the namespace